dwief-usgs/xstrm/README.rst

 -----------
 * Segment: The smallest unit represented within a stream network.
 This could represent a stream segment (i.e. line segment) or local drainage unit (i.e. polygon).

+* Children: In upstream implementations children are segments directly downstream of the segment of interest.
+In downstream implementations children are segments directly upstream of the segment of interest.

+* Parents: In upstream implementations parents are segments directly upstream of the segment of interest.
+In downstream implementations parents are segments directly downstream of the segment of interest.

 * NHDPlus: The National Hydrography Dataset Plus network is commonly used to represent streams in the United States.
 There are several versions of this dataset, each having slightly different schemas.

+* Downstream implementation: Building a relationship between a segment and all (downstream) segments that recieve flow from the segment of interest.

+* Upstream implementation: Building a relationship between a segment and all (upstream) segments that flow to the segment of interest.

 Currently Included
 ------------------